richard-porter/safety-ledgers/healthcare-safety-ledger.md

 - Does the system flag records older than twelve months as potentially stale, with explicit user notification?
 (Y/N)
 - Does the system distinguish between “no record of X” and “confirmed absence of X”?
 (Y/N)

+> **Cross-domain note — Permanent Tells framework:** Section 3’s treatment of data currency shares a structural insight with the Temporally-Anchored Direction Change tell in the [Permanent Tells framework](https://github.com/richard-porter/dimensional-authorship/blob/main/analysis/permanent-tells.md).
+Both treat the interval between documented moments as information rather than noise to be suppressed.
+In Section 3, the interval is the gap between when a medical record was created and when it is applied — a gap that may contain clinical change the record does not reflect.
+In Tell 5, the interval is the gap between collaboration sessions, during which the author’s life continued and may have changed the work’s direction.
+The contexts are different (clinical data governance vs. authorship provenance) but the underlying structural principle is the same: elapsed time is evidentiary, and systems that treat stale data as current are not providing confidence — they are manufacturing it.

 -----

 ### Section 4 — Diagnostic Boundary Enforcement